514sid/plugins-workspace/.changes/add-total-transferred-field.md

 "upload-js": "minor"
 ---

-Added a new field `total_transferred` (or `progressTotal` in JS) to track the total amount of data transferred during the upload/download process.
+Added a new field `progressTotal` to track the total amount of data transferred during the upload/download process.